d-k-ivanov/d-k-ivanov.github.io/about.md

 ## About me

-* Experienced engineer with various knowledge of IT and Software Development areas
+I am an experienced engineer with various knowledge in Software Development and Tech field.
-* Experienced in Banking, Medical and Enterprise areas from low-level infrastructure perspective to high-level project management
+I am quite familiar with banking, medical devices and enterprise areas from low-level infrastructure development to high-level project management.
-* Experience to follow and integration compliance guidelines and international standards (e.g. ISO 8583, PCI DSS and HIPAA)
+I have the experience with various compliance guidelines and international standards (e.g. ISO 8583, PCI DSS and HIPAA).
-* My Myers-Briggs personality type is ISFJ
+My Myers-Briggs personality type is ISFJ.
-* Strong time management skills
+In the era of endless information, I've found useful tips and methods for time management and planning everything I can reach.
-* Interested in science, world and humanity.
+My imagination and inspiration belong to our world, humanity, science and technology.

 ***

 ## Education

-* Engineer, Belgorod State Technological University named after V.G.
+Engineering degree, Belgorod State Technological University named after V.G.
 Shukhov

 ***